harshkasat/Facial_emotions/CONTRIBUTING.md

 ## Contact

-If you have any questions or need further assistance, feel free to reach out to us through [CONTACT_EMAIL].
+If you have any questions or need further assistance, feel free to reach out to us through [harshkasat01@gmail.com].

-We appreciate your interest in contributing to [Project Name]!
-Thank you for your support.
+We appreciate your interest in contributing to [Facial_emotions] Thank you for your support.

 **Hashtags:** #OpenSourceProject #MachineLearning #WebDevelopment #GitHub #CommunityEngagement #JavaScript #Django #FrontendDevelopment #EmotionDetection #MoodBasedMusicPlayer #VGGNet #OpenCV